-A teacher once told me that every healing has two parts: an energetic part and a physical part.
-When I heard this, I instinctively knew him to mean the energetic part was Spirit and the physical part was this three dimensional reality we live in.
+A wise teacher once taught me that every healing has two parts: an energetic part and a physical part.
+When I heard this, I instinctively knew him to mean the energetic part to be Spirit and the physical part to be this three dimensional reality we live in.
 You need both parts in place for healing to occur.
-Healing doesn’t happen on only one level.
+Healing doesn’t happen on just one level.

-The sort of healing my teacher was talking about wasn’t the type where a cut is covered by a band aid and days later a scab has formed that will fall off in a week.
+The sort of healing my teacher was talking about wasn’t a wound on which a band aid is placed and days later a scab has formed that will fall off in a week.
 Nor was he referring to taking a course of antibiotics that wipes an infection clean.
 The healing my teacher was referring to was transformative healing.
-Transformative healing is measured by an increase in a person’s well being, in a person’s newfound sense of peace, or when a person becomes empowered giving them fuel to live out their dreams.
-When transformative healing occurs, magical changes often manifest in a person’s life.
+Transformative healing is measured by an increase in a person’s well being, in a person’s newfound sense of peace, or when a person becomes empowered allowing s/he to live out their dreams.
+When transformative healing happens, magical changes can overtake a person’s life.

 It took me years though to understand the layers of my teacher’s wisdom.